Broulf/BroulfFabricTest/README.md

-# Fabric Example Mod
+# Broulf's Fabric Test Mod

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For setup download the code via GitHub Desktop, or as a zip file.
+Generate the sources that are nessecary and the src folder should be the base of the code in org.broulf.test

 ## License

-This template is available under the CC0 license.
+This template is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.